a-r-m-i-n/ddev-for-typo3-extensions/README.md

 # DDEV for TYPO3 extensions

-This is an example configuration for DDEV to provide a development environment for a single TYPO3 CMS extension.
+This is an example configuration for DDEV to provide a development environment for a asingle TYPO3 CMS extension.

 It also provides a very basic skeleton of a TYPO3 extension, which automatically get installed in all TYPO3 versions, installed.